 and this is the finished result of switching the tiny pedestal to a small (but way bigger than what I had) vanity.

-My final decision was made when I saw this vanity go on sale; ironically, today, it is actually the lowest price I’ve ever seen (under $430, plus free shipping).
-It comes with the marble top and soft-close cabinet doors with dual shelving inside.
-I actually switched the basic hardware to this pair of Tuva knobs I already had on hand (I loved them so much from another project, I got additional sets for future projects); they are also on sale today for 25% off ($15/pair) HERE.
+My final decision was made when I saw this vanity go on sale; it comes with the marble top and soft-close cabinet doors with dual shelving inside.
+I actually switched the basic hardware to this pair of Tuva knobs I already had on hand (I loved them so much from another project, I got additional sets for future projects).
 I purchased the widespread faucet when I bought the vanity (it comes in seven finishes), had great reviews, and was easier on the budget than comparable designs.
 It has a more traditional structure that I wasn’t sure about after I changed up my plan but after everything came together, I actually love the juxtaposition between the faucet and the more sleek, streamlined elements in the room.

 The Visual Comfort double-sconce light fixture, well, that was one of my splurges.
 I really wanted sconces flanking the mirror but with the limited space and current wiring, it wasn’t a viable option.
 I purchased this fixture early on (it comes in five finishes) and while it was pricey, I love it (and justified it by scoring some of my other big pieces on sale 😉 ).